 - ¾ cup (150g) packed light brown sugar

 - 1 teaspoon pure vanilla extract

-- Drop heaping tablespoons of dough 2 to 3 inches apart onto baking sheets.
+Drop heaping tablespoons of dough 2 to 3 inches apart onto baking sheets lined with parchment paper.
 Bake until cookies are shiny and crackly yet soft in centers, 9 to 12 minutes.
 Cool on baking sheets for 10 minutes.
 Transfer to a wire rack to cool completely.

-– Cookies can be frozen for up to 2 months.
+Cookies can be stored in an airtight container at room temperature for up to 3 days, or they can be frozen for up to 2 months.
 Thaw them on the counter, still covered, or overnight in the fridge.